 At Bug, Jamie was responsible for overseeing publishing administration the company’s entire catalog, which consisted of over 300,000 copyrights.
 Clients included Willie Dixon, Muddy Waters, Iggy Pop, Stevie Ray Vaughan, The Guess Who, The Kings of Leon, Johnny Cash, Ryan Adams, Wilco, Tradition Music, Average White Band, Del Shannon and the Trio/Quartet Music catalog.
 Jamie also served on the Publisher’s Technology Board at the Harry Fox Agency for the last three years.

-The post What You Don’t Know About Publishing May Be Costing You appeared first on SoundCTRL.
+The post What You Don’t Know About Publishing May Be Costing You appeared first on SoundCtrl.

 ]]>